junxit/us-congress-code/title-42/chapter-6a/sec-291o.md

 ### Amendments

 1970—Subsec. (a).
 Pub.
 L. 91–296, § 119(d), inserted reference to Trust Territory of the Pacific Islands.
 Subsec. (b).
 Pub.
 L. 91–296, § 113, provided that Federal share of any project be in such amount, not in excess of two-thirds, as the State agency determined and authorized a higher Federal share of up to 90 per centum, in case of rural or urban poverty projects, and facilities which might reduce health costs through shared services, interfacility cooperation, and free-standing ambulatory care centers.
 Subsec. (c).
 Pub.
 L. 91–296, § 114(a), inserted references to extended care facilities, facilities related to programs for home health services, and self-care units operated in connection with hospitals and education or training facilities for health professions personnel operated as an integral part of a hospital.
 Subsec. (f).
 Pub.
 L. 91–296, § 116(f), substituted “outpatient facility” for “diagnostic or treatment center”, inserted “(located in or apart from a hospital)” after “means at facility”, inserted “(including ambulatory inpatients)” after “ambulatory patients”, and added par.
 (3).
 Subsec. (h).
 Pub.
 L. 91–296, § 117, inserted “(including an extended care facility)” after “means a facility”.
 Subsec. (i).
 Pub.
 L. 91–296, § 118, inserted reference to equipment of any buildings in cases in which such equipment will help to provide a service not previously provided in the community.
 1964—Subsec. (c).
 Pub.
 L. 88–581 substituted “nurses’ home facilities” for “nurses’ home and training facilities”.

+### Statutory Notes and Related Subsidiaries

+### Change of Name

+“Secretary of Health and Human Services” substituted for “Secretary of Health, Education, and Welfare” in subsec. (b) pursuant to section 509(b) of Pub.
+L. 96–88, which is classified to section 3508(b) of Title 20, Education.

 ### Effective Date of 1970 Amendment